 Doing this will increase the number of listeners.
 Now here is an example of a radio station that promotes their shows in an eye-catching way.

 What’s great about it:

 - Use of icons to indicate the radio's other social media pages (Facebook, Twitter & SoundCloud)

-#2: Short video clips of your broadcast
+#2: Post short video clips of your broadcast

 The audience on social media is a different lot.
 They don’t have mountains of time to spend on one tweet.
 Often, they are rushing through.

 Sure, your morning show was 3 hours long, but you can’t just dump it all on social media.
 You can do it on YouTube.
 But for Twitter & Facebook, it’s advisable to keep it short.